pranshugaba/hugo-website/content/minis/5/index.md

 featured: false
 ---

+{{< figure src="futurama-good-news-everyone.gif" >}}
-Futurama revived at Hulu!
-20 new episodes in 2023.
+Good news, everyone!
+Futurama will return with 20 new episodes in 2023!